marci1175/ferris_draw/DOCUMENTATION.md

 Callbacks allow the user to enhance their scripts.
 Mostly in ways, that could make a script interactive.
 Generally callbacks are functions which the Application calls at specific events, ie. user input.
 In Ferris draw there are a few callbacks the user can use to enhance their script's user experience.

+Scripts which contain callbacks cannot be edited while running.
+Scripts with callbacks can be shut down.

 1. **`on_draw()`**
    This callback is invoked every frame draw.
 This callback does not receive any arguments.
 2. **`on_input(keys)`**